axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 Portal Header
 *************

-The Axon Ivy Portal header is always visible.
+The |ivy| Portal header is always visible.
 On the top right of the header you find two very useful features:

 #.
 The name of the user you’re logged in with.
 Additionally, if you
-   click on your username you get a menu with options that allow you to configure the Axon Ivy Portal to your personal needs.
-See `User Settings in the Axon Ivy Portal`_ for a detailed overview of the configuration options.
+   click on your username you get a menu with options that allow you to configure the |ivy| Portal to your personal needs.
+See `User Settings in the |ivy| Portal`_ for a detailed overview of the configuration options.

 #.
 Next to your username is a |search-icon| **Search Bar** providing you
    with a portal-wide search.
 This feature is described in detail in